tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_config_recorder.md

 ## Parameters

-### recorder_name _(optional)_
+`recorder_name` _(optional)_

-This resource accepts a single parameter, the Configuration recorder name.
+: This resource accepts a single parameter, the Configuration recorder name.
   This can be passed either as a string or as a `recorder_name: 'value'` key-value entry in a hash.

 ## Properties